ShozabAbidi10/experimental_robotics_1/README.md

 Statement of a consistent hypothesis will be something like this: “Prof. Plum with the Dagger in the Hall”.
 Incase the deduced hypotheses is wrong then the robot will visit the three rooms again for new hints until it forms a consistent hypotheses.

 To deduced an hypothesis robot use the ARMOR package service which is developed by researchers at University of Genova.
-ARMOR is versatile management system that can handle single or multiple-ontology archetectures under ROS.
+ARMOR is versatile management system that can handle single or multiple-ontology architectures under ROS.
 Please find more details regarding ARMOR from here: https://github.com/EmaroLab/armor

 ## Project Installation: